 No one wants to lose when it comes to haggling.
-You want to win by negotiating a lower price and paying less, the vendor wants to win by still making a profit.
+You want to win by negotiating a lower price and paying less, and the vendor wants to win by still making a profit.

 Haggling should leave both parties feeling like winners.

 Be upfront, clear and decisive.
 If you're feeling embarrassed and unsure of yourself, the vendor will pick up on that and use it to their advantage.
 Fake it until you make it!

-If you're going to be serious about your negotiations, then it's worth learning a few key phrases in the local lingo in case the vendor doesn't speak English.
+If you're going to be serious about your negotiations, it's worth learning a few key phrases in the local lingo in case the vendor doesn't speak English.

-Other phrases you could learn are:
+Other helpful phrases you could learn are:

 If you're travelling with your partner or friends, you can work together to achieve your haggling goal.